-I hate uncertainty, especially when it comes to things that I can’t control.
+I find uncertainty challenging, especially when it comes to things that I can’t control.
 In fact, I was stressing out because one of my interviewees didn’t get back to me even though I emailed her multiple times over the past few weeks, and it hindered me from getting my work done / resulting in me submitting what I see as ‘subpar’ work.

-I think C types work well with S types, because we are both private, even tempered and dislike confrontation, as opposed to domineering D types and the lively I types.
-I – people, for me, are the hardest to work with because they seem to have endless energy and prying questions, which I am not ready to share with especially in a workplace.
-Having to handle that can be exhausting.
-But since the nature of my work requires social interaction (at events and media trips), I sort of have to push myself to do it – although I require a lot of me-time to recuperate afterwards.
+I think C types work well with S types, because we are both private, even tempered and dislike confrontation, as opposed to D types and the lively I types.
+I, people, for me, are difficult for me to work with because they seem to have endless energy and need to constantly talk and share things, which I am not always ready to entertain.
+Having to keep up with that can be exhausting.
+But since the nature of my work requires social interaction (at events and media trips), I sort of push myself to do it – although I require a lot of me-time to recuperate afterwards.

-I wasn’t surprised to note that there were many ‘C’s and S’s in my current company, because most people here are quite reserved (but the environment suits me!).
+I wasn’t surprised to that there were many ‘C’s and S’s in my current company, because most people here are quite reserved (but the environment suits me).

 Aside from discovering our own traits, the training also covered how to interact better with other types.
 For my profile, this includes being more ‘engaging’ and enthusiastic, and understanding that not everyone will have the same attention to detail/deliberation as C types.